 He follows this up by ripping three phonebooks in half.
 Most strong men in Real Life struggle with just one.

-When Roshi fights the Demon King Piccolo, the old master actually makes himshow fear for the first time, and doesn't hesitate to use the Mafuba in an attempt to seal him away.
+When Roshi fights the Demon King Piccolo, the old master actually makes himshow fear for the first time by revealing to King Piccolo the name of his master, Mutaito the one man who created the Mafuba which he doesn't hesitate to use the Mafuba in an attempt to seal him away.
 Even though it didn't work, and Roshi died from using the technique, the fact that he terrified the series' equivalent of the devil is certainly worth a spot on this page.

 The very first Kamehameha.
 So Awesome it blew away a mountain that was on FIRE.